-Provides the following for pregnant women, new mothers, and any family with infants and children younger than age five who cannot afford an adequate diet or who have a condition which shows a need for better nutrition:
+Provides the following for pregnant women, new parents, and caregivers with infants and children younger than age five who cannot afford an adequate diet or who have a condition which shows a need for better nutrition:

 - Free nutritious groceries

 - Breastfeeding support (e.g., information, classes, support groups, peer counselors, loaned breast pumps to those exclusively breastfeeding)